 In such cases, a grade of "WA" will be assigned to the student per the guidelines set forth in Procedure 5.2.2.2 Withdrawal Types.
-Administrative withdrawals will be allowed for a student whose last date of participation is prior to the published
+Administrative withdrawals will be allowed for a student whose last date of participation is prior to the published student withdrawal deadline each semester (approximately the seventy-five 75% point of the semester) or the 75% point of the course in cases of short semester classes.
+Thereafter, the earned grade will be posted.

 Under extenuating circumstances, a student may petition, in writing, the instructor, for reinstatement in the course upon demonstrating the capacity and likelihood of satisfactorily completing requirements as indicated on the course syllabus.
 Reinstatement will only be considered when the non-participation was due to unforeseeable and uncontrollable circumstances.
-Reinstatement requires the recommendation of the instructor of the course, the consent of the Dean, and the approval of the Vice President of Instruction.
+Reinstatement requires the recommendation of the instructor of the course, the consent of the Dean, and the approval of the Executive Vice President of Instruction and Student Services.
 Tuition refunds or credits will not result from an administrative withdrawal.